A solution to the tension of burning on neutron stars and nuclear physics: Data analysis

 As for turning our discrete grid of theoretical values of $\tr$ and $\alpha$ into a continuous function of $\mdt$ and $w$, we set up a bilinear interpolator of our database results.
 Then, for each bin \emph{independently}, we first find the best model parameters $\mdt$ and $w$ which minimize the residuals between the interpolator results and the data (through least squares minimization).
+The function we minimize is proportional to the normalized distance to the observed values:

-The errors on $\mdt$ and $w$ are calculated using the MCMC code \texttt{emcee} \citep{art-2013-foremack-etal}.
+The observational errors were always larger than the theoretical ones in the regions of best fit.
+The errors on $\mdt$ and $w$ are calculated using the Markov Chain Monte Carlo code \texttt{emcee} \citep{art-2013-foremack-etal}.
 We assume flat priors between 0 and $\mdstab$ for $\mdt$ and between 0 and 1 for $w$.
-We seed 100 walkers randomly distributed according to a normal distribution centered on the best fit values, with a standard deviation based on the error of the least square minimization, and let them proceed for 100000 steps.
+The log-likelihood is given by the negative value of \equ{equ:chi2}, where we ignore unimportant constants.
+We seed 100 walkers randomly distributed according to a normal distribution centered on the best fit values, with a standard deviation based on the error of the least square minimization, and let them proceed for 100,000 steps.
 We tried longer chains, but it was not necessary.